IMJLA/Adsi/docs/en-US/Resolve-Ace.md

 Resolve SID to NT account name and vise-versa
 Resolve well-known SIDs
-Resolve generic defaults like 'NT AUTHORITY' and 'BUILTIN' to the applicable computer or domain name Add these properties (IdentityReferenceSID,IdentityReferenceName,IdentityReferenceResolved) to the object and return it
+Resolve generic defaults like 'NT AUTHORITY' and 'BUILTIN' to the applicable computer or domain name Add these properties (IdentityReferenceSID,IdentityReferenceResolved) to the object and return it

 ## EXAMPLES